Automated Manufacturing and the Machine Assisted Workforce

 What is an automated manufacturing system?

 In 1913 Henry Ford forever changed the world of manufacturing with a moving assembly line, staffed by workers that specialized in specific tasks.
-Today there is another evolution in manufacturing taking place: automated manufacturing (also see: automation definition).
+Today there is another evolution in manufacturing taking place: automated manufacturing.

 Humans get tired, lose focus and make honest mistakes.
 Repetitive tasks that require precision get more difficult for people the longer they are required to perform them.
 Manufacturing automation brings automation equipment into the equation for improved safety and efficiency.